bintracker/bintracker/libmdal/docs/MMOD_SPECIFICATION.md

 ; This is a line comment, which will be ignored by the parser.

 (mdal-module
-  #:version 2                           ;; required: MDMOD standard version
+  #:version 2                           ;; required: MMOD standard version
-  #:config "MyConfig"                   ;; specify the MDCONFiguration to use.
+  #:config "MyConfig"                   ;; specify the MDAL engine definition to use.

   (AUTHOR "Great Artist")               ;; This is "My Great Song" by "Great Artist" (TITLE "My Great Song")               ;; AUTHOR and TITLE are available for all configurations.